-While the programming language world has largely forgotten the approach of \cite{aho72minimum}, there are a number of successor works, most recently that of~\cite{rajasekaran16error}.
-These improve on the time complexity, though none that we are aware of address the issue of how to present what has been done to the user.
+While the field of programming languages has largely forgotten the approach of \cite{aho72minimum}, there are a number of successor works (e.g.~\cite{rajasekaran16error}).
+These improve the time complexity, though none that we are aware of address the issue of how to present to the user what has been done.

 We are not aware of any error recovery algorithms that are formally verified.
 Indeed, as shown in this paper, some have serious flaws.
 We are only aware of two works which have begun to consider what correctness for such algorithms might mean:~\cite{zaytsev14formal} provides a brief philosophical justification of the need and~\cite{gomezrodriguez10error} provides an outline of an approach.
 Until such time as someone verifies a full error recovery algorithm, it is difficult to estimate the effort involved, or what issues may be uncovered.